x157/x157.github.io/UE5/LyraStarterGame/Inventory/index.md

 Again, this is not to say the Lyra code is bad.
 It's NOT bad.
 It just doesn't implement inventories in a way that I can easily extend for my different game requirements.

-Given that the Lyra Inventory System isn't bad, it is also **not** a particularly good Base Inventory System either.
+Given that the Lyra Inventory System isn't bad, it is also **not** a good Base Inventory System either.
 It does adequately handle Lyra's minimal ShooterGame inventory requirements and the code is easy to follow.
 However, it is also **not generally configurable**, resulting in code that is difficult to extend without significant modification.